LeetLLM

 Treating all quantizers as equivalent

-Symptom: You choose "4-bit" from a model hub without checking whether it is GPTQ, AWQ, GGUF, or a runtime quantization path.
+• Symptom: You choose "4-bit" from a model hub without checking whether it's GPTQ, AWQ, GGUF, or a runtime quantization path.

 The calibration trap

-Symptom: Your quantized French customer-support model speaks gibberish, even though the English version quantized fine.
+• Symptom: Your quantized French incident-assistant model speaks gibberish, even though the English version quantized fine.

-Cause: GPTQ and AWQ both rely on calibration data to understand which weights matter.
-If you use English Wikipedia to quantize a model trained on French retail data, the activation statistics are wrong and the quantizer throws away precision in the wrong places.
+• Cause: GPTQ and AWQ both rely on calibration data to understand which weights matter.
+If you use English Wikipedia to quantize a model trained on French incident runbooks, the activation statistics are wrong and the quantizer throws away precision in the wrong places.

 Confusing weight-only and full quantization